Frequently Asked Questions

 The President of the Supreme Court is also the President of the Supreme Council of Judicature.
 While all judges are elected and appointed by the Council, the election and appointment of the President of the Supreme Court and Supreme Court Judges must be separately approved by the President of the Republic.

-In the TRNC, judges are elected and appointed from among lawyers and prosecutors.
-Prosecutors are also considered lawyers according to our legislation, and when it comes to filling a vacant position, they, like lawyers, can apply to the Council of Judicature.
+In the TRNC, judges are selected and appointed from among lawyers and prosecutors.
+According to our legislation, prosecutors are also considered as lawyers, and when it comes to filling a vacant position, they can also apply to the Council of Judicature, just like lawyers.

-Administrative and disciplinary matters relating to judges are decided by the Supreme Court and the Supreme Council of Judicature, depending on the subject matter of the Supreme Council of Judicature.
-The disciplinary procedures of personnel other than judges are conducted by the independent Public Service Commission.
+Administrative and disciplinary matters related to judges are decided by the Supreme Court and the Supreme Council of Judicature, depending on the issue.

-The independence of the courts is guaranteed by the Constitution and the Courts Law No. 9/76.
-Article 136 of the Constitution and Article 4 of the Courts Law No. 9/76 stipulate that judges are independent in their duties and are permanent members of the judicial body, and that judges may not be given orders or instructions, nor may they be sent circulars, nor may they be given recommendations or suggestions.
-The security of tenure of judges is regulated by Article 137 of the Constitution.
-Among these securities are the following: judges cannot be dismissed from their duties except in cases provided by law; they cannot be retired before the age provided by the Constitution, unless they so desire; they cannot be deprived of their acquired rights, even in the event of the abolition of a court or a post; they may not be prosecuted in respect of words spoken or any act done in the execution of their judicial duties.
+The independence of the courts is safeguarded by the Constitution and the Courts Law No. 9/76.
+Article 136 of the Constitution and Article 4 of the Courts Law No. 9/76 stipulate that judges are independent in their duties and are permanent members of the judiciary.
+They cannot be given orders or instructions, nor can general instructions be sent to them, and they cannot be subjected to recommendations or suggestions.
+The securities for tenure of judges are regulated by Article 137 of the Constitution.
+These securities include provisions that they cannot be dismissed, they cannot be retired before the age provided by the Constitution, unless they so desire, and they cannot be deprived of their acquired rights even in the event of the abolition of a court or a post, and no action shall be brought against judges in respect of words spoken or any act done in the execution of their judicial duties.

 The President and members of the Supreme Court may serve until they reach the age of sixty-five and the other judges until they reach the age of sixty.